White Bean Hummus

 How to make White Bean Hummus:

-Pulse your hummus until smooth.
-Depending on the firmness of the beans/your food processor – you made need to add 1-2 tablespoons of water.
+1. Depending on the firmness of the beans/your food processor – you may need to add 1-2 tablespoons of water.
+Place hummus in a serving bowl and garnish with toppings of choice.

 Important note: If you’re using canned beans with salt, you may want to cut back on the salt in the recipe.
 You can always make it without added salt, taste it, and then add more to your taste.